sematext/docs/docs/logs/special-fields.md

 title: Special Logs Fields
 description: Sematext's logging management app looks for special fields in logs, namely host, source, facility, severity, syslog-tag, tags, message, and @timestamp

-Common [Special Tags](../../tags/special-tags) apply to Sematext Logs.
+Tags from the [Common Schema](../../tags/common-schema) apply to Sematext Logs as well.
 Additionally, there are Logs-specific fields which also get special treatment:

   - host
   - source